Abu Madyan: Life

 His beliefs were in opposition to the Almohade doctors of that town.
 The Almohads were disturbed at his increasing reputation and wanted to get rid of him.

 Eventually, Madyan settled in the town of Béjaïa where he established a mosque-school (zawiya).
 The sheer amount of fame and influence that Abu Madyan evoked raised serious concern from the political powers of the time.
-The Almohad Caliph Ya’qub al-Mansur summoned Abu Madyan to Marrakech for this reason so he could talk to Abu Madyan himself.
-Upon his summoning to Marrakech, Abu Madyan was taken ill and died before he reached his destination in 594/1198, near the river of Ysser (يسر).
+The Almohad Caliph Ya’qub al-Mansur summoned Abu Madyan to Marrakesh for this reason so he could talk to Abu Madyan himself.
+Upon his summoning to Marrakesh, Abu Madyan was taken ill and died before he reached his destination in 594/1198, near the river of Ysser (يسر).
 His last sigh was supposedly "Allah al-Haqq."
 He was buried in al-‘Ubbad near Tlemcen, Algeria.
 His funeral was widely commemorated by the people of Tlemcen and he has been considered the patron saint and protector of Tlemcen ever since.
 A mausoleum was built by the order of the Almohade sovereign, Muhammad al-Nasir, too shortly after his death.
 Many princes and kings of Tlemcen have contributed to this mausoleum since his demise.
 Many monuments, a good number of them still well preserved, were built in his honor next to his tomb by the Marinid kings, who controlled Tlemcen in the 14th century.
 One such monument is the Mosque of Madrasa.
 His tomb became the center of fine architecture and is still a place of pilgrimage for many Sufis today.